They'll paralyze your mind

 - Futurama: The scammer aliens from "Bender's Big Score" are the most straightforward example in the series.
 It's Played for Laughs, so their brand of bastardry is less "brutally exterminate the human race" and more "greedy, petty dickishness".

 - Hi Hi Puffy AmiYumi: When the band are abducted by aliens, Ami hopes they will be Innocent Aliens, but they prove to be this instead, doing experiments on the captured humans out of a combination of For Science! and For the Evulz.
 When Yumi asks them if they have anything better to do, they answer "Nah".

 - In Invader Zim, the Irken Empire.
 Not only are they after total intergalactic domination, but, they destroy all the life on a planet, just to build a parking lot on it!

-- Teen Titans did have some good aliens (one of the main heroes was one, after all), but normally an alien species would only show up if some of their members were going to be the episode's villains.
-Lampshaded with The Source, whose only reason for wanting to blow up the Earth is "It is our way."
+- Teen Titans (2003) did have some good aliens (one of the main heroes is one, after all), but normally an alien species would only show up if some of their members were going to be the episode's villains.
+Lampshaded with the Source, whose only reason for wanting to blow up the Earth is "It is our way."

 - Take out the risque language and you'd have the actual title of an episode of Tom of T.H.U.M.B.: "Guys From Outer Space are Creeps" (they are, too).

 - Transformers: Prime: The Decepticons, although they do in this iteration have the occasional Noble Demon and Token Good Teammate among their ranks.